|Authors||Oskar Thorén, Dean Eigenmann|

 S MUST be big-endian encoded, fixed-width 256-bit unsigned.

-V MUST be an 8-bit big-endian encoded, non-normalised and should be either 27 or 28.
+V MUST be an 8-bit big-endian encoded, non-normalized and should be either 27 or 28.

-The padding field is used to align message size, since message size alone might reveal important metainformation.
+The padding field is used to align data size, since data size alone might reveal important metainformation.
 Padding can be arbitrary size.
 However, it is recommended that the size of Data Field (excluding the Salt) before encryption (i.e. plain text) SHOULD be factor of 256 bytes.